 These innovative diamonds are created using one of two processes known as HPHT and CVD.
 HPHT diamonds are made in a laboratory that recreates the conditions that natural diamonds are formed using giant machines that compress the carbon with immense pressure turning it into a diamond.
 CVD are also made in a lab but using newer technology, and works by taking carbon and hydrogen atoms and a diamond seed to produce the diamond using much smaller equipment.
 CVD is known for being a little cleaner process and is able to produce some of the rarest diamond types.

 Lab diamonds are in general easier to trace supply chains and cutting compared to mining and cutting for natural diamonds.
 In addition the labor is inherently more ethical as there is no risk for exploitation with Lab diamonds.

-Before we get into the big differences about Lab diamonds vs Natural diamonds we wanted to take a min and introduce our newest Lab Grown diamond supplier that we are proud to feature in our lab grown diamond collections like our Sustainable Ring Builder.
-Latitude diamonds are the world's first certified sustainable lab grown diamonds.
+Before we get into the big differences about Lab diamonds vs Natural diamonds we wanted to take a min and introduce our newest Lab Grown diamond that we are proud to feature in our lab grown diamond engagement ring collections.
+SCS sustainably rated diamonds are the world's first certified sustainable lab grown diamonds.
 Third party audited, these exceptional diamonds are certified sustainable and ethical by SCS Global Services the world's leading sustainability certifier.
-Latitude diamonds are rated on a rigorous set of criteria that covers verified origin, ethical stewardship, carbon emissions (past and present) as well as important sustainability investments..
-Latitude diamonds are also made with patented CVD technology that produces the highest purity and rarest type of diamond found on earth.
+These ethical lab diamonds are rated on a rigorous set of criteria that covers verified origin, ethical stewardship, carbon emissions (past and present) as well as important sustainability investments..
+SCS sustainably rated diamonds are also made with patented CVD technology that produces the highest purity and rarest type of diamond found on earth.